engineal/mips-minecraft/README.md

 2. If your hardware will handle read requests, create a new function to handle memory read requests.

    1. This function should read the physical address from the `physical_address mips32r6_mem` scoreboard value.
-Your function should only respond to a range of physical address that you'll need.
+Your function should only respond to the range of physical address that you'll need.
 You'll have to make sure this range doesn't collide with any other hardware components.
    2. This function should return the read value in the `value mips32r6_mem` scoreboard value.
    3. This function should increment the `handled mips32r6_mem` scoreboard value.
    4. Tag your read function in the mips32r6:read tag by including your read function in a file with this path: `data/mips32r6/tags/functions/read.json`.